 As with green roofs, the weight of the green wall system will have to be incorporated into the structural capacity of the building at the design stage or taken into consideration during retrofit.
-Designing the building with an understanding of green walls can reduce maintenance costs.
-For example, designing the green wall to pivot or with a removable screen can reduce the use of lift equipment for maintaining the green walls that are placed high on a building.
+How a green wall will be maintained should also be considered from the outset of the design process.